Ten Facts about Uranus

 When Uranus was first discovered, the task of choosing a name for it was given to its discoverer, William Herschel.
 Herschel decided to name his planet Georgium Sidus, which means George's Star.
 This was in recognition of the ruler of Britain at the time, King George III.
 Astronomers in other countries didn't like the idea of naming a planet after the ruler of another nation, with some referring to it as Herschel's Planet.
 Others preferred that it should have the name of a mythological god just like the other planets.
 German astronomer Johann Elert Bode proposed the name Uranus after the Greek god of the sky.
 This name eventually came to be widely accepted.

-Uranus has 27 moons
+Uranus has at least 28 moons

 Miranda could be a shattered reassembled moon